Bandi86/social-tippster/docs/implementation-reports/BACKEND_PROGRESS.md

 - ✅ Backend builds and runs successfully
 - ⚠️ Manual testing with actual image files pending
 - 📝 Frontend integration components needed

 _Last updated: 2025-06-04 by GitHub Copilot_

+---

+# Backend Progress – Image Upload & Analysis Refactor (2025-06-04)

+## Image Upload & Analysis Module Separation

+- **UploadsModule** now only handles file storage, type/size validation, and directory management.
+- All advanced image processing (preprocessing, OCR, betting slip parsing, validation) moved to **ImageAnalysisModule**.
+- `image-processing.service.ts` in uploads is now deprecated; all logic is in `image-analysis/image-processing.service.ts`.
+- All backend imports and usages updated to use the new service location.
+- Improved code maintainability, clarity, and testability.
+- All changes follow project documentation and file organization standards.

+_Last updated: 2025-06-04 by GitHub Copilot_

+---

+# Backend Progress – Tipps Module Refactor & Image Upload/Analysis Separation (2025-06-04)

+## Tipps Module Refactor

+- Refactored all tip-related logic out of the posts module and into a dedicated tipps module (`backend/src/modules/tipps/`).
+- Created `tipps.controller.ts`, `tipps.service.ts`, and `tip-validation.service.ts` for tip management and validation.
+- Updated all backend imports and references to use the new tipps module structure.
+- Removed obsolete/duplicate files and logic from the posts module.
+- Cleaned up posts service to only handle generic post logic.
+- Ensured all tipps module files are present, named, and referenced correctly.
+- Fixed DTO and service imports in the tipps module to use local paths and correct enum sources.
+- Diagnosed and fixed TypeScript "unsafe type" errors in the tipps module.
+- All changes follow project file organization and documentation standards.

+## Backend Image Upload & Analysis Refactor

+- Separated image upload (storage/validation) and image analysis (OCR, parsing, tip extraction) logic into distinct modules.
+- Deprecated `backend/src/modules/uploads/image-processing.service.ts` (now only basic file validation).
+- Moved all advanced image processing to `backend/src/modules/image-analysis/image-processing.service.ts`.
+- Updated all backend imports and usages to use the new service location.
+- Improved maintainability and clarity of backend codebase.

+## Testing & Status

+- Created unit test: `tests/backend/tip-validation.service.spec.ts` for all tip validation logic.
+- All validation logic now separated and testable.
+- TypeScript errors and async/await issues fixed.
+- Lint and formatting issues resolved.
+- Backend builds and runs successfully.

+_Last updated: 2025-06-04 by GitHub Copilot_